tearust/tea-docs/Whitepaper_v2/_Litepaper.md

 ## TEA Ecosystem Development

-We envision the TEA Project ecosystem being built through successive outreach to the following three demographic groups in order: miners, developers, and end-users.
+Besides early investors, we envision the TEA Project ecosystem being built through successive outreach to the following three demographic groups in order: miners, developers, and end-users.

 **Miners**
 Prior to the maturity of the TEA Project's Web3 Rich dApps ecosystem, a mining economy is necessary to keep the TEA economy running.
 TEA’s carefully designed token economy creates NFT scarcity during mining.
 The scarcity encourages miners to reinvest their harvested TEA back into CML instead of selling TEA.
 Miners are of course free to host whatever TApps they wish with free market principles guiding them towards hosting TApps that are popular and able to reward miners.